 Want to know more?

-If you want to know more about Risk Adjustment, watch this webinar recording.
+If you want to know more about the Risk Adjustment (Ra) Attribute, we encourage you to watch the following webinar recording.

 Past changes to the Risk Manager